FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

 Step 5: Optional Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Head Reference Elevation: Only used if a weir controls flow onset.
+- Head Reference Elevation: Only used if a weir controls flow.
-- Length and Diameter: Required only if using **Generalized Equation** or long culverts in excess of 500 ft,
+- Length and Diameter: Required only if using `Generalized Equation` or `Long Culverts` in excess of 500 ft,
-  not rating tables.

 .. image:: ../img/shg/4/shg_chan035.jpg

 Step 6: Schematize and Save
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Click **Schematize** to convert user-drawn structures to **grid-aligned schema features**.
+- Click **Schematize** to convert user-drawn structures to **FLO-2D grid aligned features**.

 .. image:: ../img/shg/4/shg_chan036.jpg